Counseling and Mental Health Services

 - for Group Counseling via TeleHealth* (time details to be announced on the student health.usc.edu website)

-- for single-session Workshops for help with anxiety and sleep via Zoom, sign up via mySHR.
+- for single-session Workshops for help with anxiety, sleep, relationships, and other topics, sign up via mySHR.

 For students who need access to long-term counseling: through August 18, you do not need a referral to access long-term counseling care.
 This regular requirement is temporarily suspended by the Student Health Insurance Plan (SHIP, provided through Aetna) until August 18..